How much should I have in savings? Average savings by age

 How much should I have in my savings?

-It is difficult to answer the question of how much a particular person should have in their savings as the answer is contingent on personal factors.
+How much a person should have in their savings depends on personal factors.
 This means there isn’t a “hard-and-fast rule to determine how much you should save by a certain age”, Craig Rickman, personal finance expert at interactive investor says.
-Instead, “it really does come down to your specific financial goals and when you want to achieve them”.
+Instead, it “comes down to your specific financial goals and when you want to achieve them”.

 One such goal is saving for a deposit on your first home.
 Rickman says: “Imagine you’re 25 years old and want to buy a house in 10 years’ time.
 Regardless of what other people are doing, the important thing is to build a sufficient deposit over the next decade to fulfil your dream of home ownership.”